-Stress tests are performed internally within the Insurance Group or at local entity level or are initiated on a regular basis by the regulator (EIOPA 8 or local regulators).
+Stress tests are performed internally within the Insurance Group or at local entity level or are initiated on a regular basis by the regulator (EIOPA or local regulators).
 KBC also performs ad hoc integrated stress tests to test its vulnerability for specific risks and potential adverse conditions that may arise.

-8 European Insurance and Occupational Pensions Authority
+&lt;sup>19 European Insurance and Occupational Pensions Authority